fommil/fpmortals/manuscript/wip.md

 To finish, we will apply what we have learnt to wire up the example application, and implement an HTTP client and server using the [http4s](https://http4s.org/) pure FP library.

+The source code to the `drone-dynamic-agents` application is available along with the book's source code at `https://github.com/fommil/fpmortals` under the `examples` folder.
+It is not necessary to be at a computer to read this chapter, but many readers may prefer to explore the codebase in addition to this text.

+Some parts of the application have been left unimplemented, as an exercise to the reader.
+See the `README` for further instructions.

 ## Overview